 9. Lock and Leave

-Once your car is all loaded up and ready for take-off, lock it up and hand the keys over to your car delivery service.
+Once you have prepared your car for shipping, and your car is all loaded up and ready for take-off, lock it up and hand the keys over to your car delivery service.
 Although your alarms will be silenced, hitting that lock button will ensure that your car doesn’t suffer any theft along the way.

 Our company will need a key in the event of an unforeseen circumstance, but if possible, you should also keep a key in your possession.
 Having a second copy will ensure you still have access to your vehicle if your key is misplaced.